imjoy-team/ImJoy/docs/development.md

 python -m imjoy
 ```

-## Serve your own ImJoy app and the Plugin Engine
+## Setup your own server for ImJoy App and the Plugin Engine

 While you can run the plugin engine to run computation tasks, you can also use it to serve a mirrored version of ImJoy app (with the `--serve` option).
 Follow these steps, and you will be able to run ImJoy server and the plugin engine yourself: